ibm-cloud-docs/Cloudant/local/upgrade.md

 When you upgrade to a new cluster, you provision new servers and install the new release on the {{site.data.keyword.cloudant_local_notm}} cluster.
-Now, you can replicate the data from the existing live cluster and start using the new cluster by following these steps.
+Now, you can replicate the data from the existing live cluster and start by using the new cluster and following these steps.

 1. Build a new cluster.
 2. Install the most recent {{site.data.keyword.cloudant_local_notm}} software on that